Vikranth-512/Real-Time-Audio-Telemetry-Platform/README.md

 4. **Storage**: Analyzed metrics are batch-inserted into PostgreSQL while raw samples are flushed to Parquet files.
 5. **Broadcasting**: A global async broadcaster reads processed metrics from Redis and fans them out to connected dashboard WebSockets.
 6. **Data Export**: The dashboard or external clients can request session data exports via REST API, retrieving historical session metrics and raw data in structured formats like JSON or CSV.

-### 🧮Advanced Metrics Engine (DSP)
-The custom DSP engine (`MetricsEngine`) performs continuous processing on 1024-sample packets:
-- **Time-Domain Analysis**: RMS Energy, Peak Amplitude, Zero-Crossing Rate (ZCR).
-- **Frequency-Domain Analysis (FFT)**: Peak Frequency estimation, Spectral Centroid, Spectral Rolloff (85%), and Spectral Flatness.
-- **Rhythm Detection**: Autocorrelation-based BPM calculation utilizing an energy envelope over time.

-###  High-Performance Storage Layer
-- **PostgreSQL Database**: Persistent storage for downsampled time-series audio metrics and session lifecycle management, accessed asynchronously via `asyncpg`.
-- **Parquet Raw Storage**: Efficient columnar storage implementation for high-volume raw audio samples, optimizing disk I/O and enabling deep historical analysis.
-- **Data Export**: Dedicated API endpoints for exporting session metrics and averages in JSON and CSV formats.
-## 📊 Session Computation & Analysis Assumptions

-The `MetricsEngine` executes an array of computations locally, abiding by the following assumptions and constraints for accuracy and performance:

-### Baseline Normalizations
-- **ADC Scaling**: Assumes hardware feeds 12-bit audio samples centered at `2048`.
-The engine applies an offset and scales values to a normalized `[-1.0, 1.0]` float range.
-- **Sampling Parameters**: Default operations assume a uniform `48,000 Hz` sampling rate.
-Processing runs in discrete chunks (packets) of `1024` samples.
-- **Windowing**: A standard Hann Window is applied to the time-domain data prior to FFT conversion to minimize spectral leakage at the chunk boundaries.

-### Analysis Thresholds & Constraints
-- **Silence Gating**: An RMS threshold of `0.005` is utilized.
-If a packet's RMS energy falls beneath this value, the packet is flagged as silent, and all respective metrics (frequency, BPM, centroids) are zeroed out to prevent noise amplification.
-- **Frequency Bounds**: For peak frequency analysis, spectral bins are constrained between `20 Hz` and `5000 Hz` to reject DC bias (0 Hz) and extreme high-frequency hardware noise.
-- **Spectral Rolloff**: Computed dynamically targeting **85%** of the total signal energy distribution.

-### Rhythm (BPM) Autocorrelation
-- **Energy Envelope**: Computed sequentially across rolling buffers.
-A minimum history of 60 packets is required before BPM calculation initiates.
-- **Beat Constraints**: Valid peak intervals are filtered to bounds between `0.3s` and `1.5s` to strictly yield physiological or musical tempos lying between `40` and `200` BPM.

-### Session Aggregations
-- **Post-Session Summaries**: When exporting or querying a finalized session via the REST API, the system computes arithmetic averages spanning all collected rows for RMS energy, Peak Amplitude, and BPM to characterize the holistic session profile.

 ## 🚀 Getting Started